 Detecting without acting.
 A logged issue that no one resolves is a missed warning, not a managed risk.

-Illustrative example A mid-market SaaS company checks its branded search once a quarter and relies on free alerts for everything else.
+A mid-market SaaS company checks its branded search once a quarter and relies on free alerts for everything else.
 A negative review pattern builds on an industry review site and an AI assistant starts citing it.
 The team notices only when a prospect raises it on a sales call that then stalls.
 A weekly cross-surface cadence with real-time alerts would have flagged the shift within days.

 Start with a baseline.
 Before you build an ongoing system, see where your brand reputation sits today.
 Risk Check by Reputation House scans search, AI, media, and review surfaces and returns a structured snapshot in minutes — the starting point every monitoring plan needs.